Muriel-Salvan/Modsvaskr-app/README.md

 Modsvaskr installs in a common programs directory (like xEdit), **not in your game, and not like a mod**.

 Just uncompress the whole archive in a common location.
-In this README the location `C:/Programs/Modsvaskr` is taken as an example.
+In this README the location `C:\Programs\Modsvaskr` is taken as an example.

 ### Install dependencies